About

 is an Architectural graduate and Research Assistant in the ‘Rangatahi ki te Kāinga’ research project, and rangatahi leader in housing research.

-Dr Cat Mitchell
+Dr Catherine Mitchell

 (Taranaki)